Rajeshkumarachari/codeconnect/homework.md

 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

-- Explore schematype options from the documentation
+- Explore schema type options from the documentation
 - add required, unique, lowercase, min, minLength, trim
 - Add default
 - Create a custom validate function for gender
 - Improve the DB schema - PUT all appropriate validations on each field in Schema
 - Add timestamps to the userSchema
+- Add API level validation on Patch request & Sign-up post api
+- DATA Sanitizing - Add API validation for each field